-Soil4Good project in Alsace Region, France.
-In 2023, Danone has continued the design of the project 'Soil4Good' which aim to engage 200 farmers in Alsace region on soy regenerative agriculture practices, along with local stakeholders of our sourcing ecosystem.
-Danone, via its brand Alpro and Danone Ecosystem Fund, is partnering with 2 soybeans Tier 1 suppliers, local service providers and also external funders.
-The main objective is to equip the farmers to anticipate future risks linked to climate change by improving their farm resilience.
-The program will demonstrate positive impact on Soil health and Water quality.
+In 2024, Danone continued to design 'Soil4Good' landscape program, which aims to transition more than 200 farmers in Alsace on soy and corn applying regenerative agriculture practices.
+Alpro, a Danone brand, and Danone Ecosystem Fund, is partnering with Ingredion, 2 Tier 1 soybean + corn suppliers, local service providers and external funders.
+The objective is to equip the farmers to anticipate future risks linked to climate change by improving their farm resilience.
+By 2027, we expect the program to demonstrate positive impact on Soil health and Water quality, using SAI Regenerating Together Framework.